Anasazi (The X-Files): Reception

 In a retrospective of the second season in Entertainment Weekly, "Anasazi" was rated an A, being described as "mind-blowing if frustrating", with it being noted that the episode "made fans want to fast-forward through summer."
 Writing The A.V.
 Club, Zack Handlen rated the episode an A−, noting that the episode "has a lot of really strong moments" and praising Duchovny's acting.
 However, he felt that the episode marked the point at which the series' overarching mythology would begin to lose focus, explaining that "it's troubling that instead of answering any big issues here ... the show only gives us new directions".
 Chris Carter said of the episode, "I'm proud of the way it came together, what it did for the series, and the overwhelmingly positive response it has gotten.
 I'm very pleased beginning season three with where this episode put us—which is that it posed more questions than it answered."
 He later said in 2005 that the episode brought a lot of interest to the show due to the apparent death of agent Mulder.
 The episode, along with both other parts of the story arc, were listed concurrently as the second-best episode of the series by Den of Geek's Nina Sordi.
 Sordi noted that the plotline "laid the groundwork for the mythology arc for the rest of the series", adding that it "brought much more significance to what is to come".

-Some reviewers have critiqued the treatment of indigenous peoples and culture in the episode.
+Reviewers have critiqued the treatment of indigenous peoples and culture in the episode.
 While writing a largely positive review of the episode, Jess Camacho of Multiversity Comics argued that "Anasazi" is "awful when it comes to dealing with Native American people, specifically their very valid conflicts with the U.S. government.
 It has really fallen back on some stereotypes and doesn't do very well in handling things."
 Likewise, Eleanor Hersey, in an article published in the Journal of Popular Film & Television argues that "The X-Files is certainly guilty of romanticizing and stereotyping the Navajo" in the episode.
+Conversely, Caroline M. Woidat, in her journal article "The Truth Is on the Reservation: American Indians and Conspiracy Culture", argues that "a shared passion for revealing the government’s lies and secrets forges a common bond between Mulder and Hosteen [and this] pairing allows for pointed social critique: 'One of the most compelling aspects of the "Anasazi" arc is its representation of X-Files mythology and Navajo mythology as alternatives to the national narrative in which all traces of government misconduct and cultural genocide are always erased'."